venetak/PythonNeuralNet/README.md

 ## Learning

 It uses gradient decent optimization algorithm to find the minimum of the error function.
-The error function is the square of the different between the output and the target:
+The error function is the square of the difference between the output and the target:

 Error = $(target - actual)^2$